Progressive rap: Themes and characteristics

-Progressive hip hop has been noted for often overlapping with counterpart forms such as gangsta and status rap, as "rappers may display characteristics of more than one category on a particular album or during the course of their career", according to the CERCL Writing Collective.
-(Note: The Center for Engaged Research and Collaborative Learning (CERCL) is a rotating group of graduate students at Rice University who have written in collaboration with their founding director Anthony B. Pinn, including Breaking Bread, Breaking Beats (2014), a collection of essays examining the intersection of hip hop culture and religion.)
-Within progressive traditions of hip hop, clinical psychologist and documentarian Janice Haaken identifies subgenres like political hip hop and homo hop.
+Progressive hip-hop has been noted for often overlapping with counterpart forms such as gangsta and status rap, as "rappers may display characteristics of more than one category on a particular album or during the course of their career", according to the CERCL Writing Collective.
+(Note: The Center for Engaged Research and Collaborative Learning (CERCL) is a rotating group of graduate students at Rice University who have written in collaboration with their founding director Anthony B. Pinn, including Breaking Bread, Breaking Beats (2014), a collection of essays examining the intersection of hip-hop culture and religion.)
+Within progressive traditions of hip-hop, clinical psychologist and documentarian Janice Haaken identifies subgenres like political hip-hop and homo hop.
 However, she notes that these have largely eluded mainstream culture because of the commercial dominance of gangsta rap and the precarious position rap music in general holds in the popular imagination of the West, which often stereotypes the music with vulgar associations of culturally marginalized youth rebellion.
-(Note: Writing in 2019, hip hop journalist and advocate Manny Faces explains that "outsiders" see hip hop culture reductively as rap music and only "through a limited filter – music on the radio, social media and memes, gossip, and news media – which more often than not amplifies the more outrageous aspects of the art form", specifically with "lyrically raucous songs and hypermasculine videos, news coverage of violence and criminality, and highly publicized controversies".)
-Noting its presence on the outside of the mainstream, Fort Worth Star-Telegram journalist Cary Darling writes that this form of hip hop has been "alternately labeled 'progressive,' 'alternative,' 'underground' or 'conscious, (Note: The CERCL Writing Collective also confirms "conscious rap" as being synonymous with progressive rap.) while essentializing them collectively as a return to the creative spirit of hip hop's golden era:
+Noting its presence on the outside of the mainstream, Fort Worth Star-Telegram journalist Cary Darling writes that this form of hip-hop has been "alternately labeled 'progressive,' 'alternative,' 'underground' or 'conscious, (Note: The CERCL Writing Collective also confirms "conscious rap" as being synonymous with progressive rap.) while essentializing them collectively as a return to the creative spirit of hip-hop's golden era:

 It can include everything from jazz-like improvisation to rock-ish noise, from hard-edged politics to avant-gardist abstraction.
 What these artists have in common is moving beyond hip-hop's obsession with materialism and turf wars, and making good on its initial promise of experimentalism and adventure.